zamiur/iphonehtmlsdk/README.md

 https://www.w3schools.com/html/default.asp

 Now first you will need to setup your developer enviroment, a text editor is required to edit the index.html and you need to be able to host a domain for the native web application.
-A good text editor for macOS is TextEditor or TextWrangler.
+A good text editor for macOS is TextEditor or TextWrangler.Xcode is required.
 For Windows, use Notepad++ or WordPad.
 Now with that done you first are reqired to make the web page "native to Safari".
 This can be done by typing in

 ```
 <link rel="apple-touch-icon" href="touch-icon-iphone.png">